 This will include the Foundation continuing to look inward at our internal policies, practices, and procedures and taking an honest look at where we also can do better.
 We are committed to this work and will continue to acknowledge the impact of structural racism by proactively developing strategies and systems aimed at mitigating its effects on society.

-Click here to access a list of definitions that the Foundation is using as a starting point as we further and deeper our own understanding of race and issues related to race.
+Click here to access a list of definitions that the Foundation is using as we further and deepen our own understanding of race and issues related to race.